IdrisJunaidAI/ITAI_ML_FirstRepo_IdrisJunaid/README.md

 ## Learning Objectives

-Through this assignment, I practiced:
+Through this assignment, I learned and executed:

 1. Creating a GitHub repository
 2. Uploading files to GitHub
 3. Using a README file for documentation
-4. Creating a simple notebook file
+4. Creating a simple notebook file using Google Colab in place of Jupyter notebook.
 5. Building a foundation for future machine learning projects

 ## Professional Goal

 My goal in this course is to build a strong foundation in machine learning, Python, data handling, model development, and project documentation.
 I also want to use GitHub to develop a professional portfolio that reflects my growth in artificial intelligence and machine learning.
+Not just to get an A+ Grade, which is an ultimate part of this course.

 ## Author